 Are you a brand-new teacher?
 Get tips for a successful first year teaching HERE.

-Here’s what I do on the first day of school:
+Here’s what I do on the first day of French class:

 I meet my students in the hallway and give them a card that corresponds to their seat.